Updated: Feb 13

 Why Knowing Your Break-Even is Important

 Understanding your break-even point can help you manage many aspects of your business.
 It enables you to understand your fixed and variable costs and their effects on your profit.
 It can help you forecast and budget properly by determining how many units and sales you need to make to hit your forecasted revenue goals.
-Knowing your break-even point can help you monitor both variable and fixed costs and understand the impact of making changes to your unit sales prices on your overall revenue and profit.
+Knowing your break-even point can help you monitor variable and fixed costs and understand the impact of changing your unit sales prices on your overall revenue and profit.

 When your business is looking for financing, the break-even point is a calculation that a lender or investor will use to determine whether your business is worth taking a risk.

-Bottom line, as a business owner, break-even analysis is an essential financial tool in helping you manage your business.
+As a business owner, break-even analysis is an essential financial tool in helping you manage your business.